grampelberg/katacoda-scenarios/conduit-getting-started/watch-it-run.md

 If you glance at the Conduit dashboard, you should see all the HTTP/2 and HTTP/1-speaking services in the demo app show up in the list of deployments that have been added to the Conduit mesh.

-View the demo app by visiting the web service’s public IP:
+View the demo app by starting up a tunnel to it:

-`minikube -n emojivoto service web-svc --url`{{execute}}
+`./tunnel-emojivoto.sh`{{execute}}

-Finally, let’s take a look back at our dashboard (run conduit dashboard if you haven’t already).
+Finally, let’s take a look back at our dashboard (you can get the URL to it again by running `./tunnel-dashboard.sh`.
 You should be able to browse all the services that are running as part of the application to view:

 - Success rates
 - Request rates